agheadley/reaction/README.md

 # basic functionality

-# centre of mass with compound body not ideal.
+# no centre of mass used.